magicchain/magicchain-blockchain/doc/API.md

 - `coin` - coin name;
 - `address` - the address.

-### Expected result
+### Expected response

-No result is expected since it's a notification in terms of JSON RPC 2.0.
+No response is expected since it's a notification in terms of JSON RPC 2.0.
 This notification MAY be lost for some reason, so the counterparty SHOULD repeat the `get-address` request until the address is returned (probably, synchronously, if notification was sent but not delivered properly).